ysgrProgramming/english-wordbook/docs/USE_CASES.md

 - Postcondition:
   - Mistaken or difficult words targeted in the session have updated mastery records (for example, updated mastery stage, lastTestedAt, and nextReviewAt).
-  - The system records the execution time of the focus review session and enforces the interval until the next allowed focus review.
+  - The system records the execution time of the focus review session and enforces the interval until the next allowed focus review (for example, by updating user settings such as lastMistakenFocusReviewAt).

 - States: [ STATE_GOAL_DASHBOARD -> STATE_REVIEW_MISTAKEN_ONLY_SESSION -> STATE_GOAL_DASHBOARD ]